-The Company reserves the right, within the scope of any Other Agreements to the contrary, to decide their own pricing strategy for registration or any other products and services offered through the Website.
+The Company reserves the right, within the scope of any Other Agreements to the contrary, to decide its own pricing strategy for registration or any other products and services offered through the Website.

-These content standards apply to any and all material which you contribute to our site, and to any interactive services associated with it, regardless of whether You are a User, Course Creator or Business User.
+These content standards apply to any and all material that you contribute to our site, and to any interactive services associated with it, regardless of whether You are a User, Course Creator, or Business User.

 The Content Standards must be complied with in spirit as well as to the letter.
 The standards apply to each part of any Contribution as well as to its whole.

-com will determine, in its discretion, whether a Contribution breaches the Content Standards or the overall Agreement.
+REWIS.com will determine, at its discretion, whether a Contribution breaches the Content Standards or the overall Agreement.

 A Contribution must:

 Be accurate (where it states facts).

 Comply with the law applicable in England and Wales and in any country from which it is posted.

 Promote discrimination based on race, sex, religion, nationality, disability, sexual orientation or age.